sbtrwt/trap-light-game/README.md

 # trap-light-game
 Avoid the light particle and trap them using your line drawing strategy

 I have used my own ideas and concepts to create all game mechanics of this game.
-I have been written all code from scratch.
+I tried to implement all learning of my good practice and past coding experience.

 ## Code Implementation
 - Dependency Injection